 - Dried fruit* (such as apricots, dates, figs, cherries, cranberries, etc.), diced or finely chopped, amount to taste

-Heat the coconut oil in a small saucepan or heatproof container until just melted; remove from heat.
+- Step 2 Heat the coconut oil in a small saucepan or heatproof container until just melted

-Add chopped, dried fruit once cooled; stir to combine.
+- Step 10 Add chopped, dried fruit once cooled

 Enjoy your Rise & Shine granola for breakfast with yogurt, kefir, dairy or almond milk

 Add sliced fresh fruit, and a drizzle of honey or agave syrup if you like.

 Add chocolate or carob chips, peanuts, and raisins for a delicious trail mix blend.

 Sprinkle as a crumble on top of fresh fruit salads or ice cream for dessert.